Plovdiv: Transport

 Plovdiv's geographical position makes it an international transport hub.
 Three of the ten Pan-European corridors run into or near the city: Corridor IV (Dresden–Bucharest–Sofia-Plovdiv-Istanbul), Corridor VIII (Durrës-Sofia-Plovdiv-Varna/Burgas), and Corridor X (Salzburg–Belgrade-Plovdiv-Istanbul).
 A major tourist centre, Plovdiv lies at the foot of the Rhodope Mountains, and most people wishing to explore the mountains choose it as their trip's starting point.

 The city is a major road and railway hub in southern Bulgaria with the Trakia motorway (A1) only 5 km to the north.
 It lies on the important national route from Sofia to Burgas via Stara Zagora.
-First-class roads lead to Sofia to the west, Karlovo to the north, Asenovgrad, Kardzhali to the south, and Stara Zagora and Haskovo to the east.
+First-class roads lead to Sofia to the west, Karlovo to the north, Asenovgrad and Kardzhali to the south, and Stara Zagora and Haskovo to the east.
 There are intercity buses which link Plovdiv with cities and towns all over the country and many European countries.
 They are based in three bus stations: South, Rodopi, and North.

 Railway transport in the city dates back to 1872 when it became a station on the Lyubimets–Belovo railway line.
 There are railway lines to Sofia, Panagyurishte, Karlovo, Peshtera, Stara Zagora, Dimitrovgrad, and Asenovgrad.
 There are three railway stations: – Plovdiv Central, Trakia, and Filipovo – as well as a freight station.